 After disbanding Secos e Molhados, the singer Ney Matogrosso embarked on a successful solo career praised by the music critics.
 However, it was only with "Homem com H" from his seventh solo adventure that he claimed mainstream success.
 A blend of pop and forró and a sappy vocal performance by Matogrosso, this was a defiant song in 1980s Brazil, when the country started to cease its military regime.
 "Homem com H" became such a popular song that it was recently titled the Ney Matogrosso biopic released on Netflix (although in English received the title "Latin Blood").

 In episode #82, we talked about "Paêbiru", one of the most important albums from the Brazilian Psychedelic movement.
-Inspired by a trip to the archaeological site of Pedra do Ingá in the Northeast of Brazil, Lula and Zé Ramalho created a blend of folk experimentation, fuzz guitars, and spatial sound, mixed with Brazilian northeastern regional music.
+Inspired by a trip to the archaeological site of Pedra do Ingá in Northeastern Brazil, Lula and Zé Ramalho created a blend of folk experimentation, fuzz guitars, and spatial sound, mixed with Brazilian regional music from the Northeast.

-The album became a cult treasure among collectors after a flood submerged the record label factory, causing the loss of almost all original vinyl pressing of the original batch.
+The album became a cult treasure among collectors after a flood submerged the record label's factory, causing the loss of almost all the original vinyl pressings of the original batch.
 Follow our playlist Brazuca Sounds Soundtrack on Spotify.

 Salve!
 All bonus episodes are for paid subscribers only!
 However, this episode is available for everybody to celebrate Novos Baianos first-ever North American tour!